 Hinase is famous for its plump and juicy oysters, with less smelling and slightly sweet.
 While it takes at least two years for oysters farmed in seawater to be ready for market, those grown in the area reaches market size in one year because the annual water temperature change of the Seto Inland Sea corresponds with the growth rhythm of oysters and the sea around Hinase is rich in minerals derived from mountainous islands.
 Surrounded by islands, Hinase Bay is suited to oyster farming because of gentle sea waves.
 Oysters are harvested between November and March.
 February is the best season for eating them.

 There are about 20 kakioko restaurants in Hinase.
-Their buildings remind us of a style in a typical small fishing village from decades ago, giving nostalgic feeling.
+Their buildings remind us of a style in a typical small fishing village from decades ago, giving nostalgic feelings.
 They serve kakioko containing fresh oysters, which show no decrease in size when grilled, during the season.
 Some offer kakioko cooked with frozen oysters in the off-season.

 Okayama Kanko Web: Okayama Sightseeing Web